 The Act has not yet been commenced.
 However the HSE is doing a number of things to prepare staff and services for commencement.
 It has established a National Steering Group which includes staff, service users and expert advisers.
-It is preparing national guidance for staff on what the Act will mean for day to day practice.
-A national consultation process took place in April 2017.
-You can find more information here.
-The group is also preparing a training and education programme to support staff and services to use the Act in their every day services.
-This website has been developed to provide updated information on what the HSE is doing and when the Act might be commenced.
+It has prepared four Codes of Practice on behalf of the Director of the Decision Support Service.
+Once the Codes of Practice and the regulations have been signed off, national guidance for staff will be issued on what the Act will mean for day to day practice.
+A training and education programme to support staff and services to use the Act in their every day services will also be developed.

 Latest news on the Act:

-- The Director of the Decision Support Service will start on 2nd October 2017.
+- The Director of the Decision Support Service started on 2nd October 2017 and the office is currently being established.
 You can find more information on the establishment of the Decision Support Service here.

 - The National Disability Authority is progressing development of 11 non-healthcare Codes of Practice.
-Please click here to find more information.
+Please click here for more information.

-Latest news on the HSE ADM Implementation Programme:
+Latest news on the HSE Assisted Decision-Making Implementation Programme:

 - Caoimhe Gleeson, Programme Lead, HSE Assisted Decision-Making and Consent Office, participated in a QI Talktime in May 2019.
 You can see the slides and view the recording here.